 This mysterious African country lies off the SE coast of Africa.
-Mozambique was discovered very early on by the Portuguese explorers who were looking for natural resources.
-In fact, they named their first point of landfall “Ponta do Ouro” which translates as “tip of gold” in English.
+Mozambique was discovered by the Portuguese explorers searching for natural resources.
+As a result, they named their first point of landfall “Ponta do Ouro” which translates as “tip of gold” in English.

 The gold digging Portuguese colonialists never found the payload they were looking for.
 However, they did still colonize the country and a heavy Portuguese influence still remains there to this day.
 As a result, Portuguese is still widely spoken by the native inhabitants and their colonial architecture can still be found.

-Unfortunately, Mozambique became mired in a brutal civil war post independence and the country still suffers from the devastation that resulted.
+Unfortunately, Mozambique became mired in a brutal civil war post independence.
+As a result, the country still suffers from the devastation that resulted.
 Additionally, much of the countries unique African wildlife was killed duding the war.

 However, in the southern tip of Mozambique there is a special reserve called the “Reserva de Maputo”.
-It is a special enclave where an adventurous visitor can find elephants, crocodiles, hippos and much more.
-Moreover, the much larger and more renown Kruger National Park lies in the far south on the border with South Africa.
+It is a special enclave where an adventurous solo traveler can find elephants, crocodiles, hippos and much more.
+Additionally, the world renown Kruger National Park can be found on the southern border with South Africa.

-Additionally, this part of the country is openly accessible for self tour safari and it is one of the best of the Africa travel adventures that you can find.
-Reserva de Maputo is a true experience on the African frontier.
+Both Reserva de Maputo and also Kruger National Park are accessible for self tour safari.
+As a result, Mozambique has two of the best solo Africa travel adventures.
+Indeed, Reserva de Maputo is a true experience on the African frontier.
 Additionally, the land borders from South Africa are easily accessible for land crossings.